 Each item in the holy place points to Jesus and His work in heaven right now, we see this as all of the furniture is made of gold as opposed to the bronze in the courtyard.
 In the table of shewbread we see two piles of bread, which reminds us that Jesus is the bread of life.
-In Matthew 4:4, Jesus said man shall not live by bread alone but by every word that proceeds from the mouth of God.
+In Matthew 4:4, Jesus says that man shall not live by bread alone but by every word that proceeds from the mouth of God.
 Here, Jesus is quoting the Old Testament in Deuteronomy 8:3.
-Believers today need to eat the word of God daily to be able to resist the temptation of the devil.
+Believers today, need to eat the word of God daily to be able to resist the temptations of the devil.

-The altar of incense had constant incense ascending, which resembles what it says in Psalm 141:2 “Let my prayer be set forth before thee as incense; and the lifting up of my hands as the evening sacrifice.”
-That prayer ascends to God as an incense.
+The altar of incense had constant incense ascending, which resembles what it says in Psalm 141:2, “Let my prayer be set forth before thee as incense; and the lifting up of my hands as the evening sacrifice.”
+That prayers ascend to God as an incense.
 In like manner, Jesus lives ever to make intercession for us and our prayers are to be mingled with His incense.
-The Bible says that we are to pray without ceasing (1 Thess.
-5:16-18), just as the incense was never to stop burning.
+The Bible says that we are to pray without ceasing (1 Thessalonians 5:16-18), just as the incense was never to stop burning.

 In His service,